Miller Williams

-Stanley Miller Williams (April 8, 1930 – January 1, 2015) was an American contemporary poet, as well as a translator and editor.
+Stanley Miller Williams (April 8, 1930 – January 1, 2015) was an American contemporary poet, as well as a university professor, translator and editor.
 He produced over 25 books and won several awards for his poetry.
 His accomplishments were chronicled in Arkansas Biography.
-He is perhaps best known for reading a poem at the second inauguration of Bill Clinton.
+Williams was chosen to read a poem at the second inauguration of Bill Clinton.
 One of his best-known poems is "The Shrinking Lonesome Sestina."

 He was the father of American singer-songwriter Lucinda Williams.

 Early life

 Williams was born in Hoxie, Arkansas, to Ernest Burdette and Ann Jeanette Miller Williams.
 He was educated in Arkansas, first enrolling at Hendrix College in Conway and eventually transferring to Arkansas State University in Jonesboro, where he published his first collection of poems, Et Cetera, while getting his bachelor's degree in biology.
 He went on to get a masters in zoology at the University of Arkansas in 1952.

 Career

 He taught in several universities in various capacities, first as a professor of biology and then of English literature, and in 1970 returned to the University of Arkansas as a member of the English Department and the creative writing program.
 In 1980 he helped found the University of Arkansas Press, where he served as director for nearly 20 years.
 At the time of his death, he was a professor emeritus of literature at the University of Arkansas.